 Jump to:

-What is Shikanji?
+What is Shikanji

-Now, since it belongs to the indian subcontinent, spices invariably make their way into this cooling drink.
-A unique spice mix, known as shikanji masala is added to pep things up!
-Some people add ginger juice & dried mint.
-Another unique feature of indian lemonade is that it has a prominent salty profile from use of both kala namak and table salt.
+Another unique thing about of indian lemonade is that it has a prominent salty profile from use of rock salt and table salt.
 Compared to its counterparts in other countries, indian lemonade is not sweet, sugar is mostly added to balance the salty & citrusy flavors.

-About Mango Shikanji
+About Indian Mango Lemonade

-This mango shikanji is
+My easy mango shikanji recipe is

 - Easy & Quick to make.
 You just need a few ingredients and 10-15 minutes to make it.
+I make it summer long with the ripest mangoes I pick from stores because its that easy!

 - Perfect Make Ahead- You can make a big batch of shikanji masala and store it.
 You can also make a batch of shikanji to last for a few days.

 - Better than store bought drinks - You can regulate the amount of sugar as well as the quality of ingredients that go in.
-Making at home saves you quite a bit of money since you dont need any special ingredients.

-- Inexpensive - To make this drink, you need basic things from your pantry.
+- Inexpensive - To make this easy mango lemonade recipe, you need basic things from your pantry.
+Making at home saves you quite a bit of money (especially if your family consumes lemonade a lot).

 - Lime or Lemons - Choose juicy ones when you purchase.
 You can use either, there is not much of a difference in the taste.

 - Sugar- Use granulated or super fine sugar that dissolves quickly in water.
+Another good thing about this recipe is that you dont need to make simple syrup.

 - Water

-Easy Instructions to Make Mango Shikanji
+How to Make Mango Lemonade

-4. Squeeze the limes/lemons.
+4. Squeeze the lemons.

 Tip - I use granulated sugar, which dissolves quickly but if you are using raw sugar or powdered jaggery, dissolve in room temperature water first and then add to the pitcher along with rest of the ingredients.
 Thereafter, top with chilled water.